JSONRete/pict_backend_api/README.md

 ## Usage

 This _Single Page Application_ will function on a local server simulating an online experience.
-Use the Ruby on Rails Server or your preferred environment and browser to accomplish this.
+Use the Ruby on Rails Server or your preferred environment and web browser to accomplish this.
 [Rails Server](https://guides.rubyonrails.org/getting_started.html)

 ### Built With